Machine API Overview

 Prepaid Crypto Funding

-The machine API now includes a provider-neutral prepaid crypto top-up flow for org credit.
+The machine API now includes a provider-neutral prepaid crypto top-up flow for workspace credit.

 Routes: